memob0x/scroll-padlock/README.md

 </script>
 ```

-If you prefer to use the library globally, you can include the UMD version of the script:
+It can be used globally by including the UMD version of the script:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/scroll-padlock@latest/dist/scroll-padlock.umd.min.js"></script>